Board of Visitors

 Pamela B. Townsend (2017-2025)

-Pamela B. Townsend, PE, is a senior vice president for WSP|Parsons Brinckerhoff, a world-leading engineering and professional services firm.
-Townsend is a past president of the Professional Engineers of North Carolina and the PENC Education Foundation.
+Pamela B. Townsend, PE, is the founder of Townsend Catalyst Coaching, LLC.
+After a fulfilling career as an executive in the A/E/C industry, Pam’s next chapter is focused on coaching talented professionals to realize their full potential.
+Townsend is a past president of the Professional Engineers of North Carolina and Educational Foundation.
 She is a past director of the American Council of Engineering Companies of North Carolina.
-Townsend is the current chairwoman of the joint ACEC/PENC Engineers PAC.
 Townsend’s service to the state of North Carolina includes a North Carolina House of Representatives appointment to the Joint Legislative Blue Ribbon Commission to Study the Building and Infrastructure Needs of the State.
 Townsend served on the leadership team for the development of the STEM WAKE/NC State High School focusing on the NAE Grand Challenges, included in legislation developed by the JOBS Commission.
 Townsend received a gubernatorial appointment to this joint legislative commission.

 Erik Troan (2022-2026)